BartekTao/undistortion/README.md

 2. if you want to run DEBUG = True, please download the example imgs from E3 to img folder
 3. remember to run `pip3 install -r requirements.txt` on first clone
 4. run `python3 main.py`
+5. `python3 -m unittest` to run all test

 ## TODO